Making Your iOS App Accessible

 For example, suppose you display an image in your application that responds to a user’s tap by opening a link in Safari on iPhone.
 You could characterize this element by combining the Image and Link traits.
 Another example is a keyboard key that modifies other keyboard keys when it is tapped.
 You could characterize this element by combining the Keyboard Key and Selected traits.

 To see some examples of how traits characterize controls, you can use Accessibility Inspector to see the default traits that are set on the standard controls.
-For information on how to use Accessibility Inspector, read Debug Accessibility in iOS Simulator with the Accessibility Inspector in Verifying App Accessibility on iOS.
+For information on how to use Accessibility Inspector, read Debug Accessibility in iOS Simulator with the Accessibility Inspector.

 Defining Custom Attribute Information in Interface Builder